jianwei-liu93/Tutorial_1/README.md

 If you have any question, feel free to ask us via Slack DM.

+(Thanks to Juil Koo for providing the codebase.)

 ## Introduction to 3D Data
 <b>Due: Jul 3 (Mon) </b>